 This memo serves as my recommendation per HBC 18.50.030 (D)3 for approval of this CUP to the Commission with the conditions listed below.
-A preapplication meeting was held on 1/25/2024.
-Additional notice has been provided to property owners abutting a transportation corridor identified in the application.
+A pre-application meeting was held on 1/25/2024.

 This conditional use permit application is for Resource Extraction in the Rural Mixed Use Zone.
 This zone is defined as: